devamanikantasala/Internship-All-Resources/README.md

 - <B>📁 Reports:</B> This directory is again splited into two main sub-directories.
     - <B>📁 College Reports: </B> This directory holds reference reports that we are needed to submit to our college.
     - <B>📁 Institute Reports: </B> Similar to above directory this directory holds the reference reports that needed to submit to institute.

+#### Thank You!
+I really appreciate 😄, Your walkthrough and dedication for reading this.
+In case if you find any errors or corrections feel free to [💬DM me!](https://instagram.com/devamanikanta_sala).
+If it is good then please give it star and pin it in your account.